Cancer and COVID-19

 COVID-19 vaccination booster shot

-Following advice from the Australian Technical Advisory Group on Immunisation (ATAGI), from 11 October, Australians who are severely immunocompromised will be offered the option to receive a third COVID-19 vaccine dose to boost their protection.
+Following advice from the Australian Technical Advisory Group on Immunisation (ATAGI), from 11 October, Australians who are severely immunocompromised will be offered the option to receive a third COVID-19 vaccine dose to enhance their protection.

 If you are unsure about getting a booster vaccine talk to your doctor.